What to bring on the trek or hike

 - 1500-2500 THB in small notes for drinks, souvenirs and tips.

-This pictures shows the typical overnight in a hill tribe village:
+This picture shows the typical overnight in a hill tribe village:

 Trekking shoes and boots

 Here is some practical trekking info about shoes.
 To wear the right trekking shoes is very important.
 If you are not wearing the proper footwear, an easy trek can become a nightmare.
+Don’t wear mountaineering boots.
+They are too heavy, cumbersome and uncomfortable in a tropical climate.
 We advise comfortable, light waterproof hiking shoes or boots with soles with good grip such as these.

 Wearing comfortable trekking shoes with a good grip is very important.
 With uncomfortable shoes, an easy trek really can become an ordeal.

-Your choice of shoes depend on quite a few factors:
+Your choice of shoes depends on quite a few factors:

 – your hiking style